juandasm/CT_Metrics_Reproducibility/README.md

 ![Software workflow](images/workflow.png)

 The required structure for the DDBB is detailed below.
+Letter in brackets is requiered by the software to read the folder. _(It can be changed in the source code if other letters are desired)_.
+Reference segmentations should be stored in the different segmentations folders.

 ![DDBB structure](images/ddbb_diagram.png)